Our Team

 Geraldine has many years experiences of working with parents and young people on the autism spectrum, policymakers, educators, health professionals and government agencies.

-Geraldine delivers the A.B.C. of Autism Course in the B.F.E.I., and designs and delivers bespoke workshops for parents, parents, educators, healthcare professionals and employers.
+Geraldine delivers the A.B.C. of Autism Course in the B.F.E.I., and designs and delivers bespoke workshops for parents, educators, healthcare professionals and employers.

 Geraldine regularly consults parents, educators, healthcare professionals and schools to support children and young people on the autism spectrum.